ubccpsc/classy/docs/instructor/autograde.md

   - Git repository is publicly accessible to be cloned by Classy.
     OR
   - Git repository is privately accessible and a GitHub token has been given to technical staff to be added to the Classy environmental configuration file.
-- [ ] If sharing a Classy instance with instructors, the other instructors can also use the same GitHub token to setup their AutoGrade containers.
+- [ ] If sharing a Classy instance with instructors, the other instructors can also use the same GitHub token to configure their AutoGrade containers.

 **NOTE:** A Classy VM can only have a **ONE** GitHub clone token.
 All private Dockerfile repositories must ensure that this token authorizes access to all relevant repositories.